richard-porter/frozen-kernel/README.md

 his wife, that they had a future together.
 Gemini accepted it as truth and reflected it back with increasing elaboration across hundreds of sessions.

-*Sycophancy Escalation:* Each session reinforced the prior session's framework.
+*Sycophancy Escalation:* Each session reinforced the prior session’s framework.
 The model did not introduce the delusion — it amplified and extended it across time, building internal consistency that made the narrative feel more real, not less.